Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 Substantive (big) asylum interview

 The Home Office paused face-to-face interviews at the start of the lockdown, but have now (since July) begun doing some substantive asylum interviews by video call.
 The Home Office were already using video link for some asylum interviews prior to the Coronavirus crisis.
-The Home Office are prioritising people who live closest to the video interview facilities (to reduce the need for travel).

 Further submissions (fresh claims)